Coding4life92/Pokemon-Info-Finder/README.md

 # Pokemon Info Finder

-* Search pokemon by their name or number.
+* Search Pokemon by their name or number.
 * Uses the PokeApi to fetch Pokemon.

 ## Result